qwaneu/qwaneu.github.io/_drafts/front-end-hexagons.md

 ### Ports

+Ports:
 - the UI forms the primary port through which our users drive the component
 - resources and operations on them offered by (backend) services are our secondary ports
 - any intents for which we need browser functionality are also ports (like local storage or alerts)

 ### Primary adapters

 We see the Vue.js based UI components as primary adapters.
 This includes the components, its HTML and its CSS.
 These components are heavily dependent on Vue.js and related libraries.

 This adapter code will have its own automated tests, which is greatly facilitated by the Vue.js test library.
 It allows us to run all UI component tests in seconds.
+Our front end is about domain concepts (facilitators, diagnosticSessions), we get these from backend APIs but we still translate these to our own classes in the front end code to decouple the front end from back end API evolution (we want to facilitate independent evolution of our different components and their APIs) but also to safeguard from interesting vulnerabilities that could occur when we just base our code on the objects coming in from the backend; backend API classes/functions are our secondary ports

 ### Domain

 So what is 'domain logic' in this case?
 Front end components run in an untrusted environment (the user's browser), so backend components are responsible for business rules, with the intent of ensuring correctness and consistency.
 In a front end, we do have domain related logic related, but its intent is to facilitate, guide, enable the user: **view logic** or **view models**.

 The state and store objects are part of our domain; they sit on the edge of the domain and provide an interface to the UI components.
 In this way, they act as a [Facade](https://en.wikipedia.org/wiki/Facade_pattern)) towards the domain code.

 Our Agile Fluency Diagnostic front end knows about domain concepts like _facilitators_ and _diagnosticSessions_.
 We get these as data from backend APIs, but we still translate these to our own classes in the front end code to decouple from APIs and facilitate independent evolution of components and their APIs.

 ### Secondary adapters

 Secondary adapters are the code that encapsulate the API calls and translate these to our domain.
+The state objects are part of our view domain; they reside on the edge of our view domain and offer an interface to the UI components (they act as a [Facade](https://en.wikipedia.org/wiki/Facade_pattern)).

 We created adapters for the interaction with backend APIs.
 They act as [Repositories](https://www.martinfowler.com/eaaCatalog/repository.html) in our domain, like a `ProductRepository` that offers an `allAvailable()` function to get all available products.
 We create these adapters independently using test driven development.

 In our online Agile Fluency Diagnostic application for instance, we have an ApiBasedSessionRepository that offers `all` and `byId` to the domain, to get all sessions or a specific one.